Like any industry, the world of direct mail and fulfilment comes with its own world of words, phrases and jargon.

 Standing for cyan, magenta, yellow and key (or black), these are the four inks used in the colour model for the print process.

-People refer to “the creative” when they’re talking about the ingredients that go into their direct mail campaign; stuff like the branding, fonts, images, colours and copy.
+People refer to "the creative" when talking about the ingredients that go into their direct mail campaign, such as branding, fonts, images, colours and copy.

 These marks appear in the corners of artwork and simply show where paper needs to be trimmed.
 Some folk call them "trim marks".

-This is the file type that allows data to be merged for mail purposes.
+This file type allows data to be merged for mail purposes.
 Make sure you save your databases in Excel as CSVs!

 Got a database of the people you've already sold to?
 That's your customer base.